History of Ukrainian literature: Under Russian rule

 Despite the House of Romanov's colonial policy of coercive Russification of Ukraine, which included the 1863 Valuev Circular and 1876 Ems Ukaz, Ukrainian literature continued to develop and achieved significant success during the period of Realism.
+Among pioneers of Ukrainian realist prose were Anatol Svydnytsky and Oleksandr Konysky.
 Prominent authors from Russian-ruled parts of Ukraine during the second half of the 19th century included Leonid Hlibov, Panteleimon Kulish, Marko Vovchok, Marko Kropyvnytskyi, Oleksa Storozhenko, Ivan Nechuy-Levytsky, Panas Myrny, Mykhailo Starytsky.
+Starting from the mid-19th century, ethnographic realism achieved prominent positions in Ukrainian literature, being most prominent in the works of authors such as Hanna Barvinok and Stepan Rudansky.
 During that period ethnographic works and studies of Ukrainian folklore were published by prominent Ukrainian activists and scientists such as Volodymyr Antonovych, Mykhailo Drahomanov, Alexander Potebnia.
+A series of Ukrainian fables with satirical elements were created by Leonid Hlibov.

-Among important Ukrainian authors of the late 19th and early 20th centuries were Ivan Karpenko-Karyi, Ivan Manzhura, Borys Hrinchenko, Mykhailo Kotsiubynsky, Lesya Ukrainka, Volodymyr Vynnychenko, Pavlo Hrabovsky, Mykola Voronyi, Oleksandr Oles, Spiridon Cherkasenko and Arkhip Teslenko, who made a significant contribution to the development of Ukrainian literature under the Russian rule.
+Among important Ukrainian authors of the late 19th and early 20th centuries were Ivan Karpenko-Karyi, Ivan Manzhura, Borys Hrinchenko, Mykhailo Kotsiubynsky, Lesya Ukrainka, Volodymyr Vynnychenko, Pavlo Hrabovsky, Mykola Voronyi, Oleksandr Oles, Spyrydon Cherkasenko and Arkhyp Teslenko, who made a significant contribution to the development of Ukrainian literature under the Russian rule.
+Ukrainian dramaturgy during that period is characterized by a fusion of romanticism and ethnographic realism, and is most prominently represented by works by Mykhailo Starytsky, Marko Kropyvnytsky and Ivan Tobilevych.
+Notable works of Realist poetry were created by Pavlo Hrabovsky and Olena Pchilka.